-Which of these duos most resembles the Paul-and-Timothy duo?
+Which of these dynamic duos are most representative of the relationship between Paul and Timothy?

 Draw out the mentor/follower aspect of the relationship as seen in duos, such as Batman and Robin or Obi Wan Kenobi and Luke Skywalker.